vectorlang/vector/docs/language-ref.md

 These operators group expressions left-to-right.
 Operands must be of arithmetic types, and the return value is `int`.

+These operators are short circuiting.
+For `&&`, if the left operand evaluates to 0, the entire expression evaluates to 0 and the right operand is not evaluated.
+For `||`, if the left operand evaluates to something other than 0, the expression returns 1 and the right operand is not evaluated.

 ### Operator Precedence and Associativity